Computer vision

 Let's start with a simple question: What do you see on this page?

-There is a green table of contents on your left, my headshot and a datasets download button on the right, and the wall of text that you are now reading.
+There is a a table of contents on your left, my name and headshot right above, and the wall of text that you are now reading.

 I bet that you noticed all of that without even thinking about it.
 It also probably took you less than 3 seconds.